+Human Right s

+Section # Disclosures Links/Information

+G4-HR10 Percentage of new suppliers that were screened using human rights criteria Significant actual and potential negative human rights impacts in the supply chain and actions taken Number of grievances about human rights impacts filed, addressed, and resolved through formal grievance mechanisms The company does not screen its suppliers for aspects related to human rights, however we are unaware of any human rights issues with any of our significant suppliers.
+Additionally, the company is unaware of any grievances filed against the Company related to human rights

 Society

 Section # Disclosures Links/Information

 G4-SO1, G4-SO2 Percentage of operations with implemented local community engagement, impact assessments, and development programs Operations with significant actual or potential negative impacts on local communities Core Laboratories supports local communities all over the world through our contributions of resources and the involvement of our employees, particularly when we can leverage of technical capabilities to provide a higher level outcome for those that we are supporting.
 We prefer to support efforts aimed at improving education in science, technology and business.
 It's our way of giving back to the community which we feel is very important in order to improve career and social opportunities for young adults around the globe.
-Although we have approximately 4,600 employees across the globe, our operations are widely spread over 70 offices and more than 50 countries.
-As such, we do not have a large presence in any one community.
+Although we have approximately 4,700 employees across the globe, our operations are widely spread over 70 offices and more than 50 countries.
+As such,

 Environmental Section # Disclosures Links/Information We do support employees participating in social community programs such as Junior Achievement (in the United States), or Jet-Net - Youth and Technology Network Netherlands, or other similar programs in other countries.
 Continued Given that we employee locally, including trained technical personnel from the local community, to work in our local offices, we are not aware of any significant or noticeable negative impacts on the social or economic development in the communities in which we operate.
 On the contrary, our local support of the local communities through employment practices and social and economic development would be viewed as having positive impacts upon the communities in which we operate.
 We operate in 50 countries and in most instances hire our employees from the local communities.
 We operate in an environmental friendly manner and adhere to all local environmental regulations and best practices.
-G4-SO3, G4-SO4 Percentage and total number of business units analyzed for risks related to corruption Communication and training on anti-corruption policies and procedures 100% G4-SO5 Confirmed incidents of corruption and actions taken The Company is unaware of any significant incidents of corruption.
+G4-SO3, G4-SO4 Percentage and total number of business units analyzed for risks related to corruption Communication and training on anti-corruption policies and 100% G4-SO5 procedures Confirmed incidents of corruption and actions taken The Company is unaware of any significant incidents of corruption.
 G4-SO6 Total value of political contributions by country and recipient/beneficiary The Company does not make any political contributions.